-The boat jumble gets under way at 10am where there will be a number of stalls selling a variety of boating paraphernalia, arts and crafts and other goods.
+The market gets under way at 10am where there will be a number of stalls selling a variety of boating paraphernalia, arts and crafts and other goods.

-At 11am and 12 noon during the boat jumble event there will be a demonstration by Lyme's chief Fire Officer Virgil Turner on how to use a defibrillator and perform CPR.
+At 11am and 12 noon there will be a demonstration by Lyme's chief Fire Officer Virgil Turner on how to use a defibrillator and perform CPR.

 The Lyme Regis Boat Jumble was started by Lyme's fishing and boating community in memory of fisherman Brian Marks who sadly passed away in 2015 following a heart attack.
-The annual event raises funds for life saving equipment and previous events have enabled a defibrillator to be installed on the Cobb.
+The annual event raises funds for life saving equipment and previous events have enabled defibrillators to be installed at the end of the Cobb, on Monmouth beach and by the Marine Theatre.
+We now need to raise funds for the ongoing maintenance of these units.

 Cardiac arrest can happen to anyone.